wooorm/dioscuri/readme.md

 Or if you want to combine your posts into an RSS feed or on your “homepage”.
 And many other things!

-Note that this package is ESM only: Node 12+ is required to use it and it must be `import`ed instead of `require`d.

 ## Install

+This package is ESM only: Node 12+ is needed to use it and it must be `import`ed instead of `require`d.

 [npm][]: